 Consider this for an example - a recent report from Deloitte suggests that starting from July 2015 to Dec 2016, conversational user interface (UI) startups have raised over $200 million in funding.
 22% of the world’s consumers claim that they have used in-app chat to interact with banks for services such as account activation and balance check.

-With so much attention given to consumer chatbots, companies are adopting them for internal enterprise and business-to-business applications, which in turn, is bringing greater productivity and efficiency to a wide range of enterprise activities.
+With so much attention given to consumer chatbots, companies are adopting them for internal enterprise and business-to-business applications, such as using chatbots for customer service.
+This, in turn, is bringing greater productivity and efficiency to a wide range of enterprise activities.

 The Era of Chatbots